florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Whatsapp (M109)/M109 - Manual webshop add on Whatsapp offers EN.md

 the approving screen within Florisoft and can be inspected here.

 **Florishop Dashboard (CMS addon is required)**
-With the Dashboard add on, Florishop can be used as a valuable source of relevant business-critical information.
+With the Dashboard add-on, Florishop can be used as a valuable source of relevant business-critical information.
 Think of sales numbers per unit of time, turnover, number of purchasing customers, cancellations, stocks and many other types of information.

 In principle, all information in the database behind the webshop can be made available on the webshop through different view types.
 Think of pie charts, bar charts, line graphs, gauges and tables.
-The dashboard add on is often used work floor to show the performance of a certain process, like the amount of picked orders or packed boxes.
+The dashboard add-on is often used work floor to show the performance of a certain process, like the amount of picked orders or packed boxes.

-This add on is delivered complete with corresponding hardware.
+This add-on is delivered complete with corresponding hardware.
 It is a great way to gain insight into the performance of the company and customer behavior.